About Me

 A New Career

 After 20+ years in healthcare and a new mindset after losing our twins, Travis and I decided to make our business a true family business.
-I left the corporate world and came to work along side him at Heart Pine Homes.
+I left the corporate world in May of 2023 and came to work along side him at Heart Pine Homes.

 College Drop Out to Graduate

 When I was at HCA Healthcare, I would tell all the new hires about HCA’s education benefits.
 One day I finally listened to myself.
 In 2010-2011, I dropped out of the College of Charleston.
 In August of 2021, I returned, using HCA’s tuition assistance to enroll in Trident Technical College for a A.A.S Degree in Management, Leadership Development.
 I graduated on May 5th, 2023 magna cum laude.
-I had planned to move up the ladder at HCA but gave up after being denied so many positions I’d applied for.
+I had planned to move up the ladder at HCA but gave up after being denied so many positions I’d applied for, I left to work for the family business.

 Volunteer of the Year